WCAG 2.2 AA accessibility monitoring for the pages your business depends on.

 3Add fix help if your team is overloaded

-Monitoring tells you what changed tomorrow.
+Daily monitoring tells you what changed tomorrow.

 New issues since last scan